Deployment modes 🔗

 To forward metrics and metadata in Gateway mode, see Metrics and metadata not available in Gateway mode.

-You can configure the Collector to send data to the another Collector in Gateway mode.
+To configure the Collector to send data to the another Collector in gateway mode, see these configurations:

 Agent configuration 🔗